 The Committee, the Chairman and Chief Executive Officer or other members of the Board may identify a need to add new members to the Board or fill a vacancy on the Board.
 In that case, the Committee will initiate a search for qualified director candidates, seeking input from senior management and Board members, and to the extent it deems it appropriate, outside search firms.
-The Committee will evaluate qualified candidates and then make its recommendation to the Board. director qualifications, Board performance, management development and succession planning, director stock ownership, and enterprise risk management.
-The Guidelines are available on our website at http://www.rockwellautomation.com/rockwellautomation/about-us/ corporate-governance/overview.page.
+During fiscal 2013, the Committee used the services of a search firm to assist in identifying and evaluating potential new members for the Board.
+The Committee will evaluate qualified candidates and then make its recommendation to the Board.